Packaging and Sustainability

 - Today’s PET is a highly resilient synthetic material and is suitable for packaging, containers, films, textile fibers, and much more.
 The automotive industry uses high-strength polyester fibers for manufacturing airbags.
 World production is 40 million tonnes per year.
 As packaging material PET is used in the form of foil packages, blisters and bottles.

-- PET bottles are especially light and make up less than 7 percent of the total weight of the product.
+- PET bottles are especially light and make up less than 7 % of the total weight of the product.
 The associated high transport efficiency helps to limit fuel consumption and CO2 emissions